rishi-k-gupta/PERISKOPE-TB/README.md

 # Overview

 - This repository provides code required to reconstruct the PERISKOPE-TB prognostic model for incident tuberculosis in settings with low transmission.
-- Please refer to http://periskope.org and our peer-reviewed publication for full details of the model, including the methods used during development.
+- Please refer to http://periskope.org and our peer-reviewed publication for full details of the model, including the methods used during development and guidance on clinical use.
 - Please [get in touch](mailto:r.gupta@ucl.ac.uk) with us if you would like to collaborate on PERISKOPE-TB.
 - If you use code from this repository, please cite our paper as a condition of use.